paidem/guacozy/docs/core/permissions.md

 `folders` - flat list of of folders available to current user
 `folders/tree` - hierarchical list of folders available to current user
-`connections` - flat list of folders and connetions  and folders required to view connections `connections/tree` - hierarchical list of connections in folders
+`connections` - flat list of folders and connections  and folders required to view connections `connections/tree` - hierarchical list of connections in folders

 ##### Folders Ancestors